trymebytes/masterbar-note/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Masterbar Note is a WordPress plugin that allows you add customizable notes to the Master bar.
+The Masterbar Note is a WordPress plugin that allows you add customizable notes to the Masterbar.

 == Screenshots ==